Skip to main content

 SSH in as Alice

-To demonstrate the policy enforcement, you must SSH in as Alice into the frontend host using the following command:
+To demonstrate the policy enforcement, you must SSH in as Alice into the front-end host using the following command:

 ssh -p 2222 alice@localhost -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null

-Now, you will be prompted for the secret and Jira ticket.
+You will be prompted for the secret and Jira ticket.

-• For the secret, hit ENTER.
+• For the secret, press ENTER.

 • For the Jira ticket, enter jira-654.

-Your OPA policy will allow the SSH because Alice is the owner of the Jira ticket jira-654 and that ticket is for the frontend server running at port number 2222 with host_id 1234.
+Your OPA policy will allow the SSH because Alice is the owner of the Jira ticket jira-654 and that ticket is for the front-end server running at port number 2222 with host_id 1234.

 The following shows the output for the SSH command.